ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Abstract

 \section{Abstract}

 Exploring alternative ideas by rewriting text is integral to the writing process.
-State-of-the-art large language models (LLMs) can simplify writing variation generation.
-However, current interfaces pose challenges for simultaneous consideration of multiple variations: creating new versions without overwriting text can be difficult, and pasting them sequentially can clutter documents, increasing workload and disrupting writers' flow.
-To tackle this, we present ABScribe, an interface that supports rapid, yet visually structured, exploration of writing variations in human-AI co-writing tasks.
-With ABScribe, users can swiftly produce multiple variations using LLM prompts, which are auto-converted into reusable buttons.
-Variations are stored adjacently within text segments for rapid in-place comparisons using mouse-over interactions on a context toolbar.
-Our user study with 12 writers shows that ABScribe significantly reduces task workload ($d = 1.20, p<0.001$), enhances user perceptions of the revision process ($d = 2.41, p<0.001$) compared to a popular baseline workflow, and provides insights into how writers explore variations using LLMs.
+State-of-the-art Large Language Models (LLMs) can simplify writing variation generation.
+However, current interfaces pose challenges for simultaneous consideration of multiple variations: creating new variations without overwriting text can be difficult, and pasting them sequentially can clutter documents, increasing workload and disrupting writers' flow.
+To tackle this, we present ABScribe, an interface that supports rapid, yet visually structured, exploration and organization of writing variations in human-AI co-writing tasks.
+With ABScribe, users can swiftly modify variations using LLM prompts, which are auto-converted into reusable buttons.
+Variations are stored adjacently within text fields for rapid in-place comparisons using mouse-over interactions on a popup toolbar.
+Our user study with 12 writers shows that ABScribe significantly reduces task workload ($d = 1.20, p < 0.001$), enhances user perceptions of the revision process ($d = 2.41, p < 0.001$) compared to a popular baseline workflow, and provides insights into how writers explore variations using LLMs.

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools} \ccsdesc[300]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Computing methodologies~Natural language processing}